-Redd counts are performed annually in Bull Trout streams in the Thompson River drainage and through the lower Clark Fork River drainage.
+Redd counts are performed annually in Bull Trout streams in the Thompson River Drainage and through the lower Clark Fork River drainage.
 These surveys are cooperative efforts between FWP and Avista, with occasional assistance from U.S Forest Service (Kootenai NF staff).
-Two of the Thompson River tributary stream surveys (Jungle Creek and Beatrice Creek) were initiated and conducted by staff or contractors of Plum Creek Timber Company.
+Some of the Thompson River tributary stream surveys (ex., Jungle Creek and Beatrice Creek) were initiated and conducted by staff or contractors of Plum Creek Timber Company.
 These spawning site surveys help identify population trends, barriers, critical habitat, and potential threats.
-Redd count information from the across the lower Clark Fork River is reported each year by Avista in collaboration with FWP (Moran 2021; this report).
+Redd count information from the across the lower Clark Fork River is reported on each year by Avista in collaboration with FWP (Moran 2021; this report).

-Sections of stream were walked at long-term monitoring reaches known as index reaches as well as at stream reaches of interest known as exploratory reaches, which are not covered during the index counts.
+Sections of stream were walked in long-term monitoring reaches known as index reaches as well as in additional stream reaches of interest known as exploratory reaches, which are not covered by the index.
 Definitive redds are recorded if the gravel had been worked and if an obvious pit and mound are visible.
+In streams with resident Bull Trout and no brook trout, redds less than 0.6 meters were considered to be made by Bull Trout (Moran 2021).
 Brook Trout do not occur in most reaches where redds counts are conducted in the Thompson River drainage, except in lower mainstem Fishtrap Creek, mainly downstream of Basin Draw.
-Bull Trout redds in this portion of the drainage are often larger, found earlier and in different locations compared to Brook Trout redds.
-However, some overlap between the two char species in space and time for spawning and the size of redds, in lower Fishtrap Creek and elsewhere in the lower Clark Fork is certainly possible.
+Bull Trout redds in this portion of the drainage are often larger, found earlier and in different locations when compared to Brook Trout redds.
+However, some overlap in space and time for spawning and the size of redds, in lower Fishtrap Creek and elsewhere in the lower Clark Fork, between the two char species is certainly possible.

 Within the Thompson River Drainage, redd surveys were conducted in 2021 the last week of September and the first week of October by FWP staff (Table 7; Table 8).
 Redds have been observed as early as the first week of September within the Fishtrap Creek index section (i.e., 2015).
 These large redds were barely noticeable during the official redd count at the end of September and would have been missed by an observer that did not previously know of their existence.
-Future efforts should seek to count some reaches multiple times in September and October to identify the best time each reach or stream should be surveyed.
-Collecting this information over multiple years may help understand potential differences in spawning timing in mainstem Fishtrap versus tributaries streams and difference in spawn timing between migratory and resident fish.
+Future efforts should seek to count some reaches multiple times in September and October to hone in on the best time (s) each reach or stream should be surveyed.
+Collecting this information over multiple years may help understand potential difference in spawning timing in mainstem Fishtrap versus tributaries streams and difference in spawn timing between migratory and resident fish.